mtumilowicz/go-continuous-deployment-makefile-workshop/README.txt

         * continuous integration vs continuous delivery vs continuous deployment
     1. understand how continuous deployment pipeline may work
         * based on the provided script
+    1. able to demonstrate how makefile facilitates golang projects
     1. introduction into feature flags and migrations
         * explore zero-downtime database migrations in a Kubernetes environment
     1. enumerate best practices